top of page

 -

-What are acceptable trainings/education for Drug Pharmacology Education, ATOD Prevention Education, Prevention Ethics and General Prevention Education?A comprehensive list of approved training/education courses by categories can be found on our website, https://pscbw.com/education-resources.
+What are acceptable education/training events for Drug Pharmacology, Harm Reduction, Substance Use Prevention, Prevention-specific Ethics, General Prevention Education and General Prevention Education - DEI?A comprehensive list of approved training/education courses by categories can be found on our website, https://pscbw.com/education-resources.
 This spreadsheet is updated regularly.
 Suggestions for additional course(s) to be added are thoroughly considered for approval.
 Please send us an email via our Contact Us webpage: https://pscbw.com/contact.

 -